Izaia Perese: Rugby union career

+Perese signed on with the Waratahs until 2024 having previously been used as a Winger for the Reds, Perese made the switch to Centre while playing for the Waratahs.

+In March 2024 it was announced that Perese will be joining the English Rugby club Leicester Tigers on a multi-year deal.
+Perese made his debut for Leicester on 21 September 2024, getting yellow carded in a 17-14 win against Exeter Chiefs at Sandy Park.

 Rugby league career

 2019

 Perese joined the Brisbane Broncos on a train-and-trial deal, later earning a full-time NRL contract with the club.
 He began the season playing for the Redcliffe Dolphins in the Queensland Cup, representing the Queensland Residents side in their win over New South Wales.

 In round 22 of the 2019 NRL season, Perese made his NRL debut for Brisbane in their 24–12 win against the Penrith Panthers at Suncorp Stadium in Brisbane.

 2020

 On 18 February, Perese was stood down indefinitely by the Brisbane club after being charged by police with drug-related offences.
 Perese was later granted bail and is due back in court on 9 March 2020.
 Brisbane CEO Paul White released a statement saying “Standing down Izaia is not a judgement of his guilt or innocence, but recognition that this is a serious matter, We have discussed our course of action and the reasoning behind it with Izaia, and he understands the action we have taken.
 We will review the matter as it moves through the legal process".